 Budgeting is one my least favorite subjects.
 One, because I am one of those right brained people who avoids math and numbers at all costs and two, because I was never taught how to make a proper and realistic budget.

-But as the new year rolls around we inevitably hunker down and try to crunch numbers and make a plan.
+But, whether or not it’s in our comfort zone, we inevitably hunker down and try to crunch numbers and make a plan.
 Since it is not something that I have down pat, I have been doing a bit of research on the subject to help make this process finally click in my head and on paper.